Bernie Ecclestone: Personal life

-The Forbes World's Billionaires List of 2021 estimated Ecclestone's net worth at $3.5 billion.
-As of 2021, The Sunday Times Rich List ranks him as the 65th richest person in the UK with an estimated net worth of £2.5 billion.
+As of February 2024, Forbes World's Billionaires List estimated Ecclestone's net worth at $2.9 billion.
+In 2002, he was listed as the fifth-richest person in the United Kingdom on the Sunday Times Rich List.
 In early 2004, he sold one of his London residences in Kensington Palace Gardens, never having lived in it, to Indian steel magnate Lakshmi Mittal for £57.1 million.
 At Grand Prix venues, Ecclestone used a grey mobile home, known as "Bernie's bus", as his headquarters.
 In 2005, Ecclestone sold his £9 million yacht Va Bene to his friend Eric Clapton.
 Terry Lovell published a biography of Ecclestone, Bernie's Game: Inside the Formula One World of Bernie Ecclestone in March 2003 after legal issues had delayed its publication from its original date of November 2001.

-Ecclestone turned down a knighthood in the early 2000s as he did not believe that he deserved it.
+Ecclestone turned down a CBE in 1996, and later turned down a knighthood in the early 2000s as he did not believe that he deserved it.
 In a 2019 interview, he stated that if he had brought some good to the country, he was glad, but he did not set out with this purpose in mind, so did not deserve recognition.

-Family

 Ecclestone has been married three times.
 With first wife Ivy, he has a daughter, Deborah, through whom he is a great-grandfather.
 He has five grandchildren — two granddaughters and three grandsons.
 Ecclestone had a 17-year relationship with Tuana Tan, which ended in 1984 when Slavica Radić, later his second wife, became pregnant.

-Ecclestone was then married to Yugoslav-born former Armani model Radić for 23 years.
+Ecclestone was then married to Radić, a Yugoslav-born former Armani model, for 23 years.
 The couple have two daughters, Tamara (born 1984) and Petra (born 1988).
 In 2008, Slavica Ecclestone filed for divorce.
-Slavica settled their divorce amicably with her receiving a reported $1 to 1.5 billion settlement.
+Slavica settled their divorce amicably with her receiving a reported $1 billion to $1.5 billion settlement.
 The divorce was granted on 11 March 2009.

-In April 2012, Ecclestone announced his engagement to 35-year-old Fabiana Flosi, vice-president of marketing for the Brazilian Grand Prix; the couple married in August the same year.
-She is 46 years his junior.
-In April 2020, it was revealed the pair were expecting a son due weeks before Ecclestone's 90th birthday.
-Ecclestone announced the birth of Alexander Charles Ecclestone (Ace) on 1 July 2020.
+In August 2012 Ecclestone married Fabiana Flosi, the vice-president of marketing for the Brazilian Grand Prix.
+Flosi is 46 years younger than Ecclestone.
+Ecclestone's son with Flosi was born in July 2020 as he became one of the oldest known fathers.